 No. Activation is required, but registration is not.
-Activation is the process of ensuring that your copy of Windows is used according to the Microsoft Software License Terms.
+Activation is the process of ensuring that Windows on your computer is used according to the Microsoft Software License Terms.
 Registration is the process of entering information (such as your e‑mail address) to sign up for product support, tools and tips, and other product benefits.

 Yes.
 You have 30 days after installing Windows to activate it online or by telephone.
-With an activated copy of Windows, you'll be able to use every feature of Windows.
+When Windows is activated, you'll be able to use every feature of Windows.

 Maybe.
 You might have to activate Windows again if:

 You make a significant hardware change to your computer, such as upgrading the hard disk and memory at the same time.
-If a major hardware change requires activating Windows again, you will be notified and will have three days to activate your copy of Windows.
+If a major hardware change requires activating Windows again, you'll be notified and will have three days to activate Windows.

-You reformat your hard disk.
-Reformatting erases your activation status.
+You reinstall Windows.
 In this case, you’ll have 30 days to activate Windows again.

-If you have to activate Windows again, you don't need to buy a new product key.
+If you have to activate Windows again on the same computer, you don't need to buy a new product key.
 For more information, see Activate Windows 7 on this computer.